dave-stevens-net/node-tutorial/README.md

 ## <a name="install-nvm"></a>Install nvm

 As a best practice, projects that use node.js should standardize on a particular version of node in their projects.
-This can be documented by speciying the "engines" attribute in your package.json file (see https://devcenter.heroku.com/articles/nodejs-support#specifying-a-node-js-version).
+This can be documented by specifying the "engines" attribute in your package.json file (see https://devcenter.heroku.com/articles/nodejs-support#specifying-a-node-js-version).
 More on package.json settings when we discuss node's package manager (npm).

 You can install node.js directly from https://nodejs.org/en/.
-However, since projects often standarize on different versions of node, it can be handy to have a tool to switch node versions from the command line when switching projects.
+However, since projects often standardize on different versions of node, it can be handy to have a tool to switch node versions from the command line when switching projects.
 That's where [nvm](https://github.com/creationix/nvm) (Node Version Manager) comes in handy.

 Therefore, I recommend that developers install nvm first and use nvm to install Node.js.